G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Proof of the Main Theorem

 \begin{proof} Notice that $\widehat{\cO}_x^{\mu}$ is $\Lambda$-flat and reduced by Proposition~\ref{prop:resolution}(\ref{resolutionIII}) and Fact~\ref{fact:crystallinedeformation}.
 Since $\Theta[1/p]$ is an isomorphism, the $\overline{L}$-points of $\widehat{\cO}_x^{\mu}$ correspond to crystalline representations with $p$-adic Hodge type $\mu$.
 Using Corollary~\ref{cor:Gmonodromy} we conclude that $I_{N_{\infty}} = 0$.
 The Lemma then follows from Corollary~\ref{cor:modpmonodromy}. \end{proof}

 We set $\bK := G(\F\pseries{u})$, and begin by recalling several useful facts related to the Cartan decomposition.
 We fix a split maximal torus $T$ contained in a Borel $B$ and adopt our standard notation for root systems (see \S\ref{notation:rootdata}).
+Let $T^{\der}$ be the corresponding maximal torus of $G^{\der}$.

 \begin{fact} We have that: \begin{enumerate}[(i)] \item (Cartan Decomposition) $\displaystyle G(\F\lseries{u}) = \coprod_{\mu \in X_*(T)_+} \bK u^\mu \bK $;

 \item for $\mu, \lambda, \omega \in X_*(T)_+$, if $\bK u^\lambda \bK u ^ {\omega} \bK \cap \bK u^\mu \bK \neq \emptyset$, then $\mu \leq \lambda + \omega$.